What is dupilumab?

 - Dupilumab is a fully human monoclonal antibody that inhibits the actions of both IL-4 and IL-13.

-- Clinical trials of systemic dupilumab in moderate-to-severe atopic dermatitis have demonstrated marked improvement in patient symptoms, including pruritus and clinically visible disease.
+- Clinical trials of systemic dupilumab in moderate-to-severe atopic dermatitis have demonstrated a marked improvement in patient symptoms, including pruritus and clinically visible disease.

 - Importantly, dupilumab treatment has been correlated with changes in the molecular signature of diseased skin, with reduction of both inflammatory and proliferative markers.